Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 17-Mar-2022**
-<h3 align='center'>Attendance module in Erpnext</h3>
+<h3 align='center'>Attendance module in ErpGuru</h3>
-- Today, I studied about how to mark attendance in erpnext.
+- Today, I studied about how to mark attendance in ErpGuru.
 There are two methods to mark attendance:- using Student attendance and Student Attendance tool.
 For marking attendance of single student we can use student attendance and for bulk entries, we can use student attendance tool.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 19-Mar-2022**
-<h3 align='center'>Leave in erpnext</h3>
+<h3 align='center'>Leave in ErpGuru</h3>
 - In attendance, only instructors are able to add leave of a student.
 They have the access to accept/reject it.
 - So, I logged in using an instructor's ID and password, and they can easily add it and can mark the student present/absent based on leave.
 <br>